Adblue failure, what next?

 -

-damage to the tank heater or cables.
+damage to the tank heater or hoses.

 -